tmleafs/life360-smartthings-refresh/README.md

 # life360-smartthings-refresh-distance-sleep
-Adding a refresh function to life360 for smartthings

 If you installed Life360 though the IDE just update your DH and App with this code and your have:
 1) refresh button,